BigWoodArt/Edgeware-Pack-Builder/README.md

   screen image), and build options (image/video compression, filename renaming) if a Pack Tool folder is set.

-**Seconds, not minutes:** cycle length is now entered in seconds.
-This followed from finding that Edgeware++'s own `config.pyw` offers a seconds-based entry mode for this same setting, which is stronger evidence than what I had before (a single log value that was *consistent with* minutes but didn't actually prove it).
-The number you enter is now sent to Edgeware's `corruptionTime` field completely unconverted - no more risk of a unit-conversion bug like the last one. **Still worth confirming in-game** that actual cycle timing matches what you set, since the exact native unit hasn't been independently confirmed, just narrowed down with better evidence.
-If you reload an older pack built before this change, its cycle length will reset to the default (5 minutes' worth, now expressed as 300 seconds) since the field was renamed - a one-time inconvenience, not a repeating one.

 ### Page 3 - Media Review

 A sidebar of mood tabs (same cropped-thumbnail style as the Per-Mood